iCliniq Logo

 • Molecular genetic testing to detect changes in specific genes.

-• Other systematic evaluations like basic neurologic assessment, nerve conduction test, echocardiogram (ECG), eye examination, body mass index (BMI) status, and routine blood and urine tests.
+• Other systematic evaluations include basic neurologic assessment, nerve conduction test, echocardiogram (ECG), eye examination, body mass index (BMI) status, and routine blood and urine tests.

 Transthyretin Tetramer Stabilizers:

-The tetrameric unit separation is needed for amyloid deposition, and hence by stabilizing the transthyretin structure, disease progression of amyloidosis can be halted.
+The tetrameric unit separation is needed for amyloid deposition, and hence, by stabilizing the transthyretin structure, the disease progression of amyloidosis can be halted.

 • Tafamidis is an oral medication used to delay the progression of the disease.
 They act by binding to the specific site of transthyretin and stabilizing the tetrameric configuration, thereby limiting the rate of amyloid fibril formation.
 They are currently available in two strengths in capsule form.